monicathieu/spelman-wistem-psych/content/docs/syllabus/participation-communication.md

 Participation may involve, but is not limited to:

 - Coding along with me
-- Answering poll questions to check your understanding and brainstorm new ideas
+- Answering check-in questions to check your understanding and brainstorm new ideas
 - Group work to peer-review code and solve exercises

-You are much more likely to succeed in independently applying concepts and skills on problem sets and your final project if you take advantage of participation opportunities during class.
-While participation will not be formally graded, because I don’t want you to feel like you must participate for the sake of participating, I hope you will participate for your own benefit, and for the benefit of your peers!
+You are _much_ more likely to succeed in independently applying concepts and skills to your project if you take advantage of participation opportunities during class.
+While this course (including participation) is not be formally graded, I hope you will participate for your own benefit, and for the benefit of your peers!

 ## Communication with teaching team